 Their slogan, “How can you make a two-month salary last forever?” implored young romantics to view their purchase as a crucial investment for eternal love, and remains to this day a cultural norm.

 Since then, various other jewellery merchants and social constructs have suggested taking this tradition one step further with a three-year salary custom.
-The average Brit earns about £7,650 over this period, which is well out of range of the average £1,865 spend on an engagement ring.

 But don’t feel alone if those words frighten you – after all, these are marketing campaigns designed to make money off of you, and there is no objectively wrong or right amount to spend on a ring for your loved one.

-Eating Out or Engagement Ring?
+Eating Out Or Engagement Ring?

 The Age Factor